 The Investigation Report is submitted to the relevant Centre Manager/ Principal/ Programme Co-ordinator.
 The relevant Centre Manager/ Principal/ Programme Coordinator adjudicates on the report findings and notifies the person(s) involved in writing as to whether the allegation has been substantiated or not.
 Where the allegation is substantiated, the notification will include details of the appeal process in regard to the findings and the sanctions/consequences for this breach of the assessment malpractice.
-The Centre Manager/Principal/Programme Co-ordinator must complete the Findings Adjudication and Communication of Findings (see Appendix 1: Section 3: Findings Adjudication and Communication of Findings).
+The Centre Manager/Principal/Programme Co-ordinator must complete the Findings Adjudication and Communication of Findings).